-Despite the prominent trope, the poor English, and the dubious legality of such scams, hundreds of thousands of people have fallen victim to the 419 scam.
+Despite the prominent trope, the poor English, and the dubious legality of the proposed arrangements, hundreds of thousands of people have fallen victim to the 419 scam.
 Most of them are either particularly naïve and trusting, particularly greedy, not particularly attentive, or some combination of the three.

 And victims seldom go to the police once they realize they've been duped.
-Part of it is embarrassment at falling for the scam, and part of it is that they've been playing a game with nefarious motives; if the story is true, they're committing bank fraud.
+Part of it is embarrassment at falling for the scam, and part of it is that they've been playing a game with nefarious motives.
+After all, if the story was true then they'd be committing bank fraud.
 As such, the reported losses to the 419 scam are likely much lower than the actual total.

 But two can play at this game, and the prevalence of the trope has led to the concept of "scambaiting", where a clever mark initially plays along, but then forces the scammer to do embarrassing or time-wasting things without sending them the money.
 Now it's the scammer whose greed keeps them in the game, and successful scambaiting has led to these guys being arrested, getting marooned in the African jungle, or making complete fools of themselves in public.
 Scambaiters do it partly for their own amusement, and partly to keep scammers occupied and unable to find real victims.
 If the scambaiters record or livestream their endeavors, then they also can provide entertainment for an audience while at the same time helping them to avoid becoming victims themselves.